 2. Your opinion on the NFL draft, March Madness or the Stanley Cup

 If I want to know about sports highlights, I watch ESPN or ask my husband, but do you see me whining about “too much basketball stuff” in March?
-No. I look away.
+Nope to the nope.
+I look away.
 Easy peasy.

 3. Your ‘grams from “in da club” on a Thursday night

 Yes, I get it.
 You’re young, unencumbered and hangovers don’t kick your butt.
 If you wear a crop top, people don't run away in fear.
 I'm sure it's nice to be you.